Casablanca

 More about Rabat

-Morocco’s political and administrative capital may be short on top-drawer tourist attractions, but it compensates with plenty of charm.
-The ville nouvelle's palm-lined boulevards are clean, well kept and relatively free of traffic a blessed relief for those who have spent time in .
-The city rests along the shores of the Bouregreg River and the Atlantic Ocean.
-It's known for landmarks that speak to its Islamic and French-colonial heritage, including the Kasbah of the Udayas.
+Rabat is Morocco’s political and administrative capital.
+It is a cultural city deep-rooted in history but also with plenty of charm.
+Rabat is an eco-responsible capital with clean, well-kept palm-lined boulevards and many beautiful parks.
+The city lies along the shores of the Bouregreg River and the Atlantic Ocean.
+It's known for UNESCO World Heritage Sites that speak to its Islamic and French-colonial heritage, including the Kasbah of the Udayas.
 This Berber-era royal fort is surrounded by formal French-designed gardens and overlooks the ocean.
-The city's iconic Hassan Tower, a 12th-century minaret, soars above the ruins of a mosque and so much more .
-Rabat as interisting city so much of contrast attracts so much of visitors as also you can put it in your cheklist , with moroccometaadventures you will get the best of the country .
+The city's iconic Hassan Tower, a 12th-century unfinished minaret, soars above the ruins of a mosque and the beautiful mausoleum of Mohammed V. Rabat is a city of contrasts with much to offer visitors.
+Add Rabat to your checklist of places to see with Morocco Meta Adventures to experience the best of the country.

 More about Tangier